hydra-genetics/.github/README.md

 We also have a [development document](https://docs.google.com/document/d/1l2v1ItZBTDaI72vQPZcaQzxwVUao78XzIJvGASAAD9E/edit?usp=sharing) describing how a hydra-genetic pipeline/module should be structured, named and what a rule should contain.

+## Wiki
+Please visit our [wiki](https://github.com/hydra-genetics/.github/wiki/Welcome-to-hydra-genetics) for more information about using hydra-genetics.

 ## Repositories
-The current repositories can be divided into the following sections
+The current repositories can be divided into the following sections.

 ### Tools and examples